CA4022/Lab1-Configuration-HadoopMR/README.md

 * execute it on HDFS:
 `$ bin/hadoop jar wc.jar WordCount input output`

-Note: You can also execute some precompiled jar files, try:

-`$ bin/hdfs dfs -mkdir input

- $ bin/hdfs dfs -put etc/hadoop/*.xml input

-$ bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduce-examples-3.2.1.jar grep input output 'dfs[a-z.]+'`

-or

-`$ bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduce-examples-3.2.1.jar wordcount input output`

-* visualise the output

-`$ bin/hdfs dfs -cat output/part-r-00000`

-## If Datanode does not start
+# If Datanode does not start

 * clean tmp directory:
 `$ rm -Rf /tmp/hadoop-yourusername/*`